 You must report your work to the Social Security Administration in order to qualify.

 During the trial period you can accumulate a maximum of 9 months of work with any pay grade over a 60-month period and still receive full benefits.
-A month is considered part of your trial work period if you earn more than $750 (as of 2015) or work more than 80 hours if you are self-employed.
+A month is considered part of your trial work period if you earn more than $910 (in 2020) or work more than 80 hours if you are self-employed.3

 Extended period of eligibility

 Following your trial work period, you will enter a 36-month extended period of eligibility.
 It is in this period that you can work and still receive benefits only as long as your earnings are less than what Social Security considers ‘substantial’.
 Social Security deducts what they consider ‘work expenses’ that are a direct result of your disability from your total monthly earnings.
 These ‘work expenses’ can range from prescription drug copays, transportation to and from work, and specialized work equipment.

 If you exceed the level of substantial earnings at a point beyond the trial work period, your benefits will be stopped.
 However, you can receive expedited reinstatement that allows you to restart your benefits any time within the five years following your withdrawal if you are unable to keep working because of your condition.
 You will not need to reapply.